codazoda/notes/InterviewOutline.md

 	- What made you decide to apply here?

+	- What do you know about this position?

+- Work Preferences

+	- What is your preferred professional communication style?

+	- Tell me about your preferred work computer?

+	- Describe your ideal working space.

 - Work / Life Balance

 	- What was the last movie you watched?